Transport for NSW offers several funding programs for local councils to assist them with:

 - The rehabilitation and enhancement of their Regional Road network.

-This site provides access to documents that will assist councils to review the guidelines under which funds are allocated, how to apply for a funding allocation, how to manage the allocation of Roads and Maritime funds and how to claim for payments when the projects are completed.
+This site provides access to documents that will assist councils to review the guidelines under which funds are allocated, how to apply for a funding allocation, how to manage the allocation of Transport for NSW funds and how to claim for payments when the projects are completed.
 Most funding allocations are provided on a 50/50 basis.
 However funding allocations provided under the Block Grant Agreement are a 100% grant.

 Documents provided are:

-- Memorandum of Understanding (MOU) which sets out the agreed management procedure for council and Roads and Maritime - Sydney Client Services to follow for all council projects funded wholly or in part by Roads and Maritime.
+- Memorandum of Understanding (MOU) which sets out the agreed management procedure for council and Transport for NSW - Sydney Client Services to follow for all council projects funded wholly or in part by Transport for NSW.
 A copy of the Project Management Cycle, Project Type Criteria, Monthly Report form and the Claim for Payment form is included.

-- A generic copy of the Block Grant Agreement for Regional Roads between Councils and Roads and Maritime, which sets out the Roads component, Traffic Facilities component and Ex 3x3 Council determined component of the agreement.
+- A generic copy of the Block Grant Agreement for Regional Roads between Councils and Transport for NSW, which sets out the Roads component, Traffic Facilities component and Ex 3x3 Council determined component of the agreement.

-- Roads and Maritime Business Rules that will apply to traffic facilities work on local and regional roads in a local government area were a Council has not accepted the Traffic Facilities Component of the Block Grant Agreement.
+- Transport for NSW Business Rules that will apply to traffic facilities work on local and regional roads in a local government area were a Council has not accepted the Traffic Facilities Component of the Block Grant Agreement.

 - Guidelines for funding under the Regional Roads 'REPAIR' Program.